dipander91/Sentia/README.md

 ## Output:

 The output after executing the Ruby file will be a JSON file.
-I have uploaded Outcome.json in this github Repositry which is generated after the execution of Rubu script.
+I have uploaded Outcome.json in this github Repositry which is generated after the execution of Ruby script.